benmatela/PeopleApp/README.md

 ## How its broken down:

-* People.Application – The application layer, containing business logic and CQRS commands/queries.
+* People.Application – The application layer, containing business logic, event handling and CQRS commands/queries.
 * People.Domain – The domain layer, domain events, containing domain entities, value objects, aggregates, and domain logic.
 * People.Infrastructure – The infrastructure layer, providing implementations for data access, external services, and other technical concerns.
 * People.Tests – Unit and integration tests for the application.